Saturn91/Light-Wight-TestFramework-JS/README.md

 # Light-Wight-TestFramework-JS

 This is a minimalistic pure Javascript / html test framework.
-Aimed ad pure javascript projects.
+Aimed at pure javascript projects.

 ## Why?